The Mississippi State University Food Security Network (FSN) connects students in need to food resources within the community.

-Members of the MSU community can email the MSU Food Security Network or stop by the Dean of Students' Office on 1st Floor of the YMCA Building and request information.
+Members of the Mississippi State community can email the MSU Food Security Network or stop by the Dean of Students' Office on the 1st Floor of the YMCA Building to request information.
 A staff member will meet with the participant individually, and assist them with the application process.

 Dean of Students' Office